Slightly revised and expanded — originally published in November, 2011

 What is the land of the whirring insects with wings and what is the message of the envoys God commands them to send forth?
 And who are the fear-inspiring people and the nation of tensile strength to whom the messengers are sent?

-Over the years that I have studied prophecy I have revisited the 18th chapter of Isaiah many times to ponder it’s possible meaning.
-It remains maddeningly inscrutable.
-What seems clear, though, is that, the prophecy is intended to apply to the ultimate success of God’s purpose at the conclusion of the present system of things.
+While it is apparent the land in the region of the rivers is Ethiopia it is also evident that the prophecy is intended to apply to the ultimate success of God’s purpose at the conclusion of the present system of things.

 As all of Jehovah’s Witnesses know, God’s grand, over-arching purpose is to bring forth a new creation composed of 144,001 humans that will ultimately be reborn into immortal, incorruptible spirits.
 Jesus is, of course, “the firstborn among many brothers,” as Paul described the Christ.